 Did you know about 15% of Onondaga County’s waste stream is food waste?
-That's over 35,000 tons!
+That's over 39,000 tons!
+Food waste is the largest component of our trash that could be recycled, but is not…

 OCRRA’s composting process generates enough heat to make virtually weed, seed and plant born pathogen-free compost.
 Check out our most recent test results.